STAIRlab/sees/docs/library/1_Modeling/Uniaxial_Material/index.md

 # UniaxialMaterial Library

-This command is used to construct a `UniaxialMaterial` object which represents uniaxial stress-strain (or force-deformation) relationships.
+This command is used to construct a `UniaxialMaterial` object which represents a single-variable work-conjugate relationship (e.g., uniaxial stress-strain, force-deformation, etc.).

-The valid queries to any uniaxial material when creating an ElementRecorder are `strain`, `stress`, and `tangent`.
+The valid queries to any uniaxial material when creating an [`ElementRecorder`] are `strain`, `stress`, and `tangent`.
 Some materials have additional queries to which they will respond.
 These are documented in the NOTES section for those materials.